sanjive/BCS_11_Javascript-Challenge/Assignment Summary.md

     - Comment
 - Created an input tag which would filter the date/time column according to the provided input and render the filtered table to the webpage.
 - The search result ensures that the filtered data presented is for the date mentioned and any previous data is removed.
+- Added a favicon icon to the webpage.
 - Created a Table reset button.
 Clicking on this button the table would reset and display all the records, thi sis the same data presented to user on initial load.

 Level 2: Multiple Search Categories